The Great Louse Detective: Plot

 The Simpsons win a free spa weekend.
 At the spa, Homer is nearly killed when a mysterious person locks him in a sauna with a wrench but is saved inadvertently when Krusty the Clown unlocks the door.
 Homer and Marge see Chief Wiggum, who suggests they seek help from someone who can understand a murderer's twisted mind – the incarcerated Sideshow Bob.
 Wiggum places a shock bracelet on Sideshow Bob's ankle to discipline any bad behavior while he stays at the Simpson house.
 Bob asks Homer to list all the people who may want him dead and follows him around to investigate who the assailant could be.
 They end up at a repair shop, where Homer rebukes the mechanic, Junior.

-Homer and Bob go to Moe's Tavern, where Lenny gives Bob advice on how to murder Bart.
-The assailant shoots at Homer, before escaping in a tow truck.
-Bob suggests that Homer stay out of sight to be safe but Homer is named the King of the Springfield Mardi Gras and must ride on a float for the whole day.
-Bob is sure that someone rigged the ballot in Homer's favor but Homer takes part in the parade anyway in hopes of luring out his attempted killer.
-At the parade, Bob finds out that a brake line on Homer's float has been cut and draws a correlation between the wrench used to lock Homer in the sauna, the wrenches in the tow truck and a smudge on the spa invitation, realizing that Junior is the culprit.
-As the float goes out of control, Bob saves Homer by getting fired out of a cannon, hanging onto the Duff blimp and grabbing Homer with his huge feet from above, just before the float crashes into the Museum of Swordfish.
+Homer and Bob go to Moe's Tavern, where Lenny gives Bob advice on how to murder Bart by coming up behind him with a knife and slitting his throat.
+While Homer is at the tavern, the assailant shoots at him before escaping in a tow truck.
+Bob's efforts to keep Homer safe are ruined when Homer is named the King of the Springfield Mardi Gras, evidently a result of the ballot getting rigged in his favor.
+Bob urges Homer not to take part in the parade, as it would make him an easy target, but Homer does so anyway as he hopes it will lure out his assailant.
+At the parade, Bob finds out that Homer's float has been sabotaged by a car mechanic, leading him to deduce that Junior is the culprit.
+Bob's quick thinking manages to save Homer's life just before the float crashes, and they soon find Junior in the crowd when he tries to shoot Homer again.

-Homer and Bob give chase on stilts to the culprit, who says he is Frank Grimes Jr, the illegitimate son of Frank Grimes and holds Homer responsible for his father's death.
-Junior is caught by the police.
+After being chased into a corner by Homer and Bob, Junior is caught by the police and revealed as Frank Grimes Jr., the illegitimate son of the late Frank Grimes who blames Homer for his father's death.
 That night, Bob confronts Bart, having taken possession of the remote for his shock bracelet, which he throws out the window.
-Considering Lenny's advice, Bob decides to kill Bart but realizes that he has grown accustomed to Bart's face and cannot bring himself to do it.
+Considering Lenny's earlier advice, Bob decides to kill Bart but realizes that he has grown accustomed to Bart's face and cannot bring himself to do it.
 He tries to take his leave but gets zapped continuously by his shock bracelet from birds pecking the remote after it landed in their nest.